-In Divi it’s really easy to create a text block that uses some gradient color, or even use an image that colors text.
+In Divi, it’s straightforward to create a text block that uses some gradient color, or even use an image that gives your text some colours.

 Even though there are several (premium) Divi extensions for this, you don’t need any of those to create amazing text effects.
-Today, we’ll look at how to create the following effect using plain Divi, and without writing CSS:
+Today, we’ll look at creating the following effect using plain Divi, and without writing CSS.

 - We use a Text Module in Divi to create a headline with some text beneath it.

 - The gradient is applied to the entire Row.

 - The effect is applied by setting the Columns Blend Mode to “Screen”.